orezomi/yii2rss/README.md

 # yii2rss
-rss reader for yii2 framework
+rss feeder and reader for yii2 framework